|

 In the midst of trauma one can easily lose sight of one’s own needs and emotional exhaustion.
 What people really remember most, they tend not to mention.
 It is hard to talk freely about the real costs.
 Only god knows the thoughts of one of the legendary Church of England chaplains of WWI, Geoffrey Studdert Kennedy, MC also known as "Woodbine Willie, when he wrote soon after the war:

-I am weary of remembrance and my brow is ever wet, with tears of my remembrance.
+“Let me forget – let me forget, I am weary of remembrance and my brow is ever wet, with tears of my remembrance.
 With the tears and bloody sweat – let me forget.”

 So - this is the environment into which the chaplains are called to connect through the religious ministry of the church– to bring the hope of the glory of god.
+The team of chaplains, who I have the privilege to lead, bring; - The good news that despite seemingly incomprehensible suffering and man’s in humanity to man, there is the love of a God and there is hope. - A confrontational message so opposed to much that occurs in this world.

 The presentation concluded with a practical and personal reflection of Defence Chaplaincy at work in East Timor: body exhumations of victims of crimes against humanity.